HOHMANN ORBITS

 The location of the planets are specified by the angle they stand

-on around the Sun, the heliocentric longitude.
-We could pretend that
+on around the Sun, the heliocentric ecliptic longitude.
+We could

-the launch from Earth occurs when the Earth is in longitude zero.
+pretend that the launch from Earth occurs when the Earth is in

-In the diagram zero is due left; 90 degrees, due down; 180 degrees,
+In the diagram zero is left from the Sun; 90 degrees, down; 180

 When I have to cite the angle between Earth and Mars I mean the